ZoneMinder/zmeventnotification/hook/README.md

 ### Dependencies and Installation

-*  Make sure you have Python3.
-Python2 is not supported
+*  Only tested with Python2
 *  You need to have `pip` installed.
 On ubuntu, it is `sudo apt install python-pip`
 *  Clone the event server and go to the `hook` directory